 Rambagh Palace, Jaipur

-Rambagh Palace, once the residence of Jaipur’s maharaja, is steeped in royal history.
+Originally built as a royal garden retreat before becoming the principal residence of Maharaja Sawai Man Singh II.
 It has hosted Lord Mountbatten, Prince Charles, and Jacqueline Kennedy—a roll call of the global elite.
 The Polo Bar, decorated with vintage trophies and Rajput memorabilia, remains a favored spot for post-game drinks.
 The hotel offers private dining in the palace courtyard, curated shopping experiences with local artisans, and exclusive access to Jaipur’s royal heritage.

 Taj Falaknuma Palace, Hyderabad

-Perched 2,000 feet above Hyderabad, Taj Falaknuma Palace was once the private home of the Nizam of Hyderabad, one of the wealthiest men in history.
-The palace’s Venetian chandeliers, hand-painted ceilings, and marble staircases evoke a time of extravagant wealth and refinement.
-The world’s longest dining table — seating 101 guests — has witnessed state banquets and gatherings of global significance.
-King Charles III (then Prince Charles) and former U.S. President Bill Clinton have stayed here, drawn by the palace’s historical importance and discreet luxury.
+Perched atop Falaknuma Hill overlooking Hyderabad, Taj Falaknuma Palace was built by Sir Viqar-ul-Umra.
+It was later acquired by the sixth Nizam of Hyderabad, one of the wealthiest men in history.
+The palace’s Venetian chandeliers, hand-painted ceilings, and marble staircases evoke a time of extraordinary grandeur.
+Its celebrated 101-seat dining table remains one of the world’s longest, originally designed for lavish royal banquets.
 A horse-drawn carriage ride through the palace grounds remains one of its most sought-after experiences.

 Umaid Bhawan Palace, Jodhpur